La Parguera at Sunset – Magical

 Details

-The Sunset/Snorkel trip costs $60/person.
-There is a minimum of 4 people required to do this trip.
+Check their webpage for current pricing.
+There is a minimum # of people required to do this trip.

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.